francis-clairicia/EasyNetwork/docs/source/tutorials/echo_client_server_tcp.rst

 .. note::

-   Of course, you are under no obligation to create a subclass.
+   Of course, you are under no obligation to write a subclass.
+But see :ref:`this note <why-write-a-protocol-subclass>` for details.

-   The main advantage of this model is to declaratively define the :term:`communication protocol` (the name of the class being that of the protocol, the types of objects sent and received, etc.).

-   Another advantage is that the :term:`serializer` (and :term:`converter`, if any) can be configured in a single place in the project.

 The server